Lasting power of attorney for people with dementia

 You need to be over 18 and have what is called ‘mental capacity’ to make an LPA.
 This means that you must be able to understand what an LPA is and what making one means.

-When should I make an LPA?
+When should I make a Lasting power of attorney?

 Dementia is progressive which means that it will become more difficult for you to make plans and decisions over time.
 It is therefore a good idea to start thinking about making an LPA as soon as you can.